 Some claim the Christian Standard Bible is too literal (formal equivalence), and some say it is too free (dynamic equivalence).
 This likely means that, for the most part, the translators of the CSB succeeded in their goal of optimal equivalence.
-In many cases, the CSB translates the tetragrammaton as “Yahweh” instead of the traditional “LORD.”
-And in a handful of instances, the CSB has opted for a more gender-neutral rendering of some biblical wording (e.g., replacing man with everyone in Romans 3:4).
+In a handful of instances, the CSB has opted for a more gender-neutral rendering of some biblical wording (e.g., replacing man with everyone in Romans 3:4).

 Christian Standard Bible – Sample Verses

 John 1:1, 14 – “In the beginning was the Word, and the Word was with God, and the Word was God.
 The Word became flesh and dwelt among us.
 We observed his glory, the glory as the one and only Son from the Father, full of grace and truth.”